openl2m/openl2m/docs/installation/alt-python.rst

 Using Alternate Python Versions
 ===============================

-On CentOS 8, the stock python is version 3.6 This version will not be supported past 2021.
+On Ubuntu 20.04 LTS the stock python version is 3.8.
+On CentOS 8, the stock python is version 3.6 Both versions have been tested, but not that v3.6 will not be supported by the Python maintainers past 2021.
-While at this time we have only tested minimally, you can use newer versions of Python, e.g. v3.7 or v3.8
+While at this time we have only tested minimally, you can likely use other, newer versions of Python.

 Follow these steps: